Jennifer Aniston Faces Pregnancy Rumor, Kathy Hilton Says She’s Expecting A Girl

 Jennifer Aniston has faced allegations of pregnancies for years, but thus far, none of them have been true.
 Now, however, a new claim has come directly from another celebrity.
-So, could the actress finally be expecting?
+Could the actress finally be expecting?

 Although Jennifer Aniston is currently happily married to husband Justin Theroux, she has yet to announce any pregnancy and appeared to be sporting a perfectly flat tummy while attending the Oscars on Sunday in Los Angeles.
 That said, Kathy Hilton is convinced she is expecting a baby girl.